sfeitosa/ITFJ/README.md

-# ITFJ
-An intrinsically-typed formalization for Featherweight Java in Agda.
+# An intrinsically-typed formalization for Featherweight Java in Agda.